kambasht/Disaster-Reponse-ETL-Pipeline-and-Modeling/README.md

 2. Run the following command in the app's directory to run your web app.
     - change the directory to app
-        'cd app'
+        `cd app`
     - run the script
-        'python run.py'
+        `python run.py`

 3. Go to 'localhost:3001' in one of your browser window

 ## Results
-While some of the user input messages are being classified correctly into one of the 36 categories in the list, there is a scope of improvement to enhance the model through a better gridsearch process.
+While some of the user input messages are being classified correctly into one of the 36 categories in the list ( floods, weather and help messages), there is a scope of improvement to enhance the model through a better gridsearch process.
 The current process has been optimized to consume less time in model build and fitting data.

 ## Licensing, Authors, Acknowledgements
 Credits to [Figure Eight](https://www.figure-eight.com/dataset/combined-disaster-response-data/) for the dataset and [Udacity](https://www.udacity.com/) for the skeleton structure for the code.